-This Sugar Free Lemon Cheesecake Mousse is keto, low carb, and an elegant dessert for a weeknight treat or to serve to company!
+This Sugar Free Keto Lemon Cheesecake Mousse is a low carb elegant dessert for a weeknight treat or to serve to guests on a keto diet or not!
+Less than 2 g net carbs per serving!

 Keto Lemon Cheesecake Mousse